 Comparably, on-campus classes still had a higher success rate than other modalities even with the pandemic driving the transition to online courses.
 Similarly, the table below depicts the student success rates by ethnicity.
-Asian students at Mesa College have the highest success rates, while Black/African American, Latinx, Pacific Islander/Native Hawaiian, and students who are more than two ethnicities are disproportionally impacted.
-Likewise, students who identify as male, non-binary, and first-generation college students are also disproportionally impacted.
+Asian students at Mesa College have the highest success rates, while Black/African American, Latinx, Pacific Islander/Native Hawaiian, and students who identify as more than two ethnicities are disproportionally impacted (with lower overall success rates) as are students who identify as male, non-binary, and first-generation.